wisnudir/steam-external-downloader/README.md

 ![image of demo-1](https://github.com/wisnudir/steam-external-downloader/blob/master/demo-images/aaaaa.PNG)<br />

 ## Auto-disable
-This extension only enable if you open specific workshop item<br />
+This extension only enable if you open specific workshop item and/or shared file item<br />
 ![image of demo-1](https://github.com/wisnudir/steam-external-downloader/blob/master/demo-images/enable.png)<br />
 And will auto-disable when you visit another website<br />
 ![image of demo-1](https://github.com/wisnudir/steam-external-downloader/blob/master/demo-images/disable.png)<br />
-also disable when you visit steam web page but not in specific workshop item<br />
+also disable when you visit steam page but not in specific workshop item<br />
 ![image of demo-1](https://github.com/wisnudir/steam-external-downloader/blob/master/demo-images/disable-2.png)<br /><br/>

 ## Released Feature